 You'll be able to watch the process unfold because we've set you up with tools to view our progress as we work.
 Offering you transparency and clear communication throughout the project.

 Now you (the completely informed client) can see for yourself how things are going, so you can relax as you see progress underway.

-A ‘build’ is an intermediate version of your project.
+A ‘build’ is an early version of your project.
 Over the course of the project (and well before we are done) you will get many builds (or versions) of your project for review.
-We find that most companies are able to see problems early on, so, if there is something we missed in the blueprint we can course correct.
+We find that most companies are able to see problems early on, so, if there is something we missed in the blueprint we can course correct after reviewing a build.
 This also gives you an opportunity to use the software and report any bugs.
 The more people helping the better.

 Now you (the totally in control client) can rest assured that this project is headed in the right direction.

 Along the way we have been providing checkpoint builds so the delivery of your software is never a surprise.
 You didn’t know this, but every time we sent you a checkpoint build, we were testing it too (we don’t like clients to see buggy software).
 So anything either of us caught has been fixed and you are now ready to use this software.
 We push customers apps into the Apple App store, or Google Play.
 Websites are rolled out to the public, etc. One thing we put in every project is a path for your customers to talk to you.
 That way they do so and you can adapt the software to their needs.
 Cool right?

 Now you (the raving fan & client) think of another idea and we start the process all over again.

 I don’t know yet, but I bet we could help.Contact us and find out.

 Carefully designed software by people who love their jobs.Read more

 Software, simplified.Read more